Newcastle Flyer: Heritage trains

 With the history surrounding one of Australia's most famous named steam services, steam hauled charters often operated between Sydney and Newcastle marketed under the Newcastle Flyer banner with preserved steam locomotives of all three steam classes having operated services.
-In November 1979 3214 hauled two excursions to Newcastle to mark the service's 50th anniversary.
+In November 1979, 3214 hauled two excursions to Newcastle to mark the service's 50th anniversary.
 After their return to service in 1982 and 1986 respectively, 3642 and 3801 operated numerous tours.
-With the truncation of the Newcastle line to Newcastle Interchange, the final Newcastle Flyer steam special operated in October 2014 with 3642.
+With the truncation of the Newcastle line to Newcastle Interchange, the final Newcastle Flyer steam special to the original Newcastle railway station operated in October 2014 with 3642.

-In October 2022 3801 hauled a special train from central station Sydney to the new interchange built at Wickham, this is the first time 3801 has hauled the Newcastle flyer to the new interchange and 3801’s first visit to Newcastle since 2008.
+In October 2022, 3801 hauled a special train from Sydney's Central railway station to the new interchange built at Wickham.
+This is the first time 3801 has hauled the Newcastle Flyer to the new interchange and 3801’s first visit to Newcastle since 2008.